ilastik/ilastik-test-vm/Readme.md

 Don't interfere with tests during playback.
 Stray mouse movements, etc. can still affect the app during playback.

-Hopefully all of our X11 servers use the same font settings by default.
-If your X11 server uses a different font size, then the test cases you get from other people may not pass on your machine.
-(Some mouse clicks will miss their targets.)

 Avoid relying on details that may not be consistent between test runs.
 For example, it is usually best to select your test data by typing the path into the file browser dialog (don't use the mouse).
 If the playback environment's file browser doesn't start in the same directory you started in when you recorded the test, then your mouse clicks won't mean the same thing!

-The recording system relies on QObject.objectName() to locate widgets within the widget hierarchy.
+The recording system relies on `QObject.objectName()` to locate widgets within the widget hierarchy.
 For the most part, you don't need to know or worry about the details here.
 However, you must make sure that any top-level widgets you create (e.g. custom dialogs) have unique names.
 If you fail to do this, you may have trouble playing back test cases involving your dialog.